chrishrtmn/chrishrtmn/README.md

 Working on [Remote Jamstack](https://remotejamstack.com) on the side when I can.
 Visit my [personal website](https://chrishrtmn.com).

-I’m currently learning more React, Jamstack technologies, and more!
+I’m playing more with Next.js, Tailwind CSS, and more!